 – Corn: Smirnoff, SF Vodka “Baker Beach”, Tito’s (Tito’s is certified GF)

 – Potato: Chopin, Teton Glacier, Monopolowa, Vikingfjord, Luksosowa, Blue Ice

 – Grape: Cîroc, Bombora, DiVine, SF Vodka “China Beach”

 For the record, I’m with P.Diddy.
-It’s Ciroc at home and where I can find it, and wine the rest of the time.
-I’ve had Grey Goose & Absolut without a problem, but I don’t see any reason for me (or you) to risk it.
+I drink Ciroc at home and where I can find it, and wine the rest of the time.

 Wine Coolers, Fruit Flavored Wines & other wine-based drinks that aren’t 100% wine can contain Barley Malt, colors & flavorings.